quantumlib/Stim/doc/python_api_reference_vDev.md

         append_observables: Defaults to False.
 When set to True, the observables in the circuit are treated as if they were additional detectors.
 Their results are appended to the end of the detection event data.
-        bit_pack_result: Defaults to False.
+        bit_packed: Defaults to False.
 When set to True, the returned numpy array contains bit packed data (dtype=np.uint8 with 8 bits per item) instead of unpacked data (dtype=np.bool8).